Equivariant $A$-theory: The Waldhausen -category of retractive spaces

-The maps $\psi_g\colon Y\to Y$ define the $G$-action on $Y$ and from the commutativity of the above diagram it follows that $i_Y$ and $r_Y$ are equivariant.
+We define the left $G$-action on $Y$ by having $g^{-1}$ act by $\psi_g$.
+The commutativity of the above diagram implies that $i_Y$ and $p_Y$ are equivariant.
 It is then clear that the maps in $R(X)^{hG}$ are the $G$-equivariant maps. \end{proof}

+\begin{rem} Note that the proof of \autoref{rxhh} actually gives an isomorphism of categories when $H=G$, but when $H < G$ we only get an equivalence in light of the equivalence of Waldhausen categories $ \Cat(\tG, R(X))^H\simeq \Cat(\tH, R(X))^H$ from \autoref{hfixed}. \end{rem}

 Before taking $K$-theory, we will restrict to a subcategory of finite objects.
-Let $R_{hf}(X)$ denote the subcategory of retractive spaces that are homotopy finite.
-Recall that a retractive space $Y$ is \emph{homotopy finite} if it is a retract in the homotopy category of an actual finite relative cell complex over $X$.
+Let $R_{hf}(X) \subseteq R(X)$ denote the subcategory of retractive spaces that are \emph{homotopy finite}, i.e., a retract in the homotopy category of an actual finite relative cell complex over $X$.

 Clearly the action of $G$ on $R(X)$ respects this condition, and so restricts to a $G$-action on $R_{hf}(X)$.
-The proof of \myref{rxhh} applies verbatim to give us that $R_{hf}(X)^{hH} = \Cat(\tG,R_{hf}(X))^H$ is the Waldhausen category of retractive $H$-equivariant spaces over $X$ whose underlying space is homotopy finite.
+The proof of \autoref{rxhh} applies verbatim to give us that $R_{hf}(X)^{hH} = \Cat(\tG,R_{hf}(X))^H$ is the Waldhausen category of retractive $H$-equivariant spaces over $X$ whose underlying space is homotopy finite.

-\begin{remark} By an easy application of Waldhausen's approximation theorem, if we restrict to the subcategory of spaces that are homotopy equivalent to cell complexes, with the homotopy equivalences on the total space and the HEP cofibrations, we get equivalent $K$-theory. \end{remark}
+\begin{rem} By Waldhausen's approximation theorem, if we restrict to the subcategory of spaces that are homotopy equivalent to cell complexes, with the homotopy equivalences on the total space and the HEP cofibrations, we get equivalent $K$-theory. \end{rem}